Simplest Integrals for the Zeta Function and its Generalizations Valid in All $\mathbb{C}$: Riemann zeta function

-Replacing \eqrefe{soma_final1} into the above and simplifying, we have: \\ As mentioned in \citena{Faulhaber}, for this formula to hold for every $k$, $\ii^{-2k}$ needs to be replaced with $\cos{k\pi}$ (note it's the real part of $(-1)^{-k}$).
-By doing that and also making $2k-1$ into $k$, we obtain: \\ Finally, since the equation below,
+As mentioned in \citena{Faulhaber}, for this formula to hold for every $k$, $\ii^{-2k}$ must be replaced with $\cos{k\pi}$ (note it is the real part of $(-1)^{-k}$).
+With that and also a transformation of the variable, $2k-1 \mapsto k$, one obtains: